mzilin/streamix-infra-discovery/README.md

 ## Contact

-<p>For any questions or clarifications about the project, please reach out to the project owner via <a href="https://www.mariuszilinskas.com" target="_blank">www.mariuszilinskas.com</a>.</p>
+For any questions or clarifications about the project, please reach out to the project owner via [www.mariuszilinskas.com](https://www.mariuszilinskas.com).

 Marius Zilinskas